NumCosmo/NumCosmo.github.io/tutorials/gobject.md

 ## Methods, functions and other names

-Functions and method must be lower case and the terms separated by underscores, e.g., a method of [**NcmSpline**]({% link manual/NcmSpline.html %}) must be called *ncm_spline_method_name*.
+Functions and methods must be lower case and the terms separated by underscores, that is, a method of [**NcmSpline**]({% link manual/NcmSpline.html %}) must be called *ncm_spline_method_name*.
 It is acceptable for the method_name to have upper case letters when necessary.
 For example, [*nc_hicosmo_Omega_m0*](/manual/NcHICosmo.html#nc-hicosmo-Omega-m0)
-uses the capital Omega to avoid confusion with lowercase omega_m0 which has a different meaning in the cosmological literature.
+uses the capital Omega to avoid confusion with lowercase omega_m0, which has a different meaning in the cosmological literature.

 Macros, enumerator and flags labels should be in uppercase and separated by underscores.
 See for example [**NcHICosmoImpl**](/manual/NcHICosmo.html#NcHICosmoImpl) for a flag type.
-The flag type itself NcHICosmoImpl must be in camel-case but its labels are underscore separated uppercase.
+The flag type itself, NcHICosmoImpl, must be in camel-case but its labels are underscore separated uppercase.

 A full example of a GObject implementation inside NumCosmo can be found